-Your initial deposit (principle) earns interest over time, depending on the payout frequency this could be paid to you monthly, quarterly, etc.
+Your initial deposit (principal) earns interest over time, depending on the payout frequency this could be paid to you monthly, quarterly, etc.

 If this money earned is added to the principle, the principle itself grows larger earning more interest at the next payout cycle.

 Pretty awesome stuff, and if applied to a high-interest savings account, will be like steroids for your money.